kungfoo/falcon-bms-control/client/README.md

 # Falcon BMS Control Client Code

+## How can I run this?

+- `./run.sh/bat` runs the client code with `trace` log level.
+Useful to debug things.

+You'll need `love2d` and `bash` installed to run it like that.

 ## Interesting folders

 - `client/`: main application startup file
 - `client/components`: most of the things that you can interact with on screen
+- `lib/*`: interesting stuff like supporting functions to load layouts and create component trees

 ## Less interesting folders

-- `lib`: A bunch of supporting libraries and files.
+- `lib/*/*`: A bunch of supporting libraries and files.
 Not all the files/functions are currently used.
+I will clean this up soon.
+Promise.

 ## How does this all work?